 Shopping at home means looking around the house for things you already own that you could take to school.
 For example, you might have several towels, a desk organizer, or a working desk lamp that would work well in your dorm room.
 Just make sure you ask permission to take anything in case your parents have already decided how they plan to use it when you’re gone.

 You can also reach out to friends and family members and ask if they have anything on your list they’re not using anymore.
 Chances are they’ll be glad to help.

 Refer to your list and cross off everything you can already supply without setting foot (or mouse) in a store.
 What’s left is everything you need to buy.

 7. Reach Out to Roommates

 If you have their contact information, you can also save money by reaching out to your future roommate.
 Talk to them before move-in day and determine who’s going to bring what so you don’t end up buying the same furniture and supplies.
 For instance, you could bring a microwave and rugs while your roommate brings a minifridge and coffee maker.

 8. Only Buy Necessities

 What do you need to get through the first week of school?
 Chances are you need bedding, towels, and toiletries, and that’s it.

-It’s smart to assemble and purchase the bare necessities first and then order the rest once you’re moved in and have a feel for the dorm.
+It’s wise to purchase the bare necessities first and then order the rest once you’re moved in and have a feel for the dorm.
 You can shop through Amazon Prime Student, which is free for six months, and have everything shipped to the campus bookstore within days.
 That’s also less stuff to move with you.